dennisreimann/btcpayserver/BTCPayServer.Plugins.PodServer/README.md

 * Podcasting 2.0 tags: Value (podcast and episode level), Person, Season.
 * Import existing feeds.

+## Notes

+* PodServer adds itself to the value splits with a value of `1`.
+  This is to incentivice further development of the plugin.
+  In the future this setting might become configurable, so that users can decide what split to allocate to PodServer on a value for value basis.

 ## How to activate and use PodServer

 ### Server admin